jackbdr/Pacman-/README.md

 - 3 levels instead of game finishing right away
 - Refactor code

 Overall, I really loved making this first project.
-In particular, it was the freedom to experiment with logic and see what I could create that I really enjoyed!
+Although we had worked with JavaScript a lot during the first two or so weeks of the course, we hadn't yet built something of this size and complexity.
+It taught me that there is usually not one right way of doing something and gave me the confidence to feel free to experiment with code!